Join the Peer Health Educators

 - motivational interviewing

-- Invitations to interview will be sent via email on Monday, March 23
+- Invitations to interview will be sent via email

 - Email will include a link to an online scheduling form

 - Invitations to train will be sent out via email

 You will be asked to come prepared to teach us how to do something (anything you'd like) in 5 minutes.
 Take this in whatever direction you'd like so long as it accurately reflects your personality and public speaking skills, and don't worry about demonstrating any kind of health knowledge.
 (For example, we'd rather have you teach us how to be a superhero, how to make the perfect chocolate chip cookie, or how to make a good first impression than how to correctly use a condom.)
 You will teach us how to do something for the first 5 minutes, then we'll all chat about who you are and why you're interested in PHE for the last 10 minutes.